blairanderson/serverlessconsultants/plugins/serverless-plugin-canary-deployments.md

 ## Limitations

-For now, the plugin only works with Lambda functions invoked by API Gateway or Stream based events (such as the triggered by Kinesis or DynamoDB Streams).
+For now, the plugin only works with Lambda functions invoked by API Gateway, Stream based (such as the triggered by Kinesis or DynamoDB Streams) and SNS based events.
 More events will be added soon.

 ## License